-Come out with your costumed canine and cruise to some Halloween tunes along the Potomac for the Bark-or-Treat Canine Cruise.
-We will have Halloween treats on board—be sure to have your four legged friend in their best costume!
+Come out with your costumed canine and cruise to some Halloween tunes along the Potomac!
+We will have Halloween treats on board.
+Be sure to have your four-legged friend in their best costume.

-It’s all about the dogs during Doggy Trick-or-Treat!
-Boutiques will have treats, sales and a costume contest for pups.
-Come to The Dog Park in Old Town Alexandria to get your map and pictures taken, then tour the rest of the participating stores to get more treats and find a sale or two in town!
+It’s that time of year again!
+You and your family—especially your doggies—are invited to come to Old Town and trick-or-treat together.
+The Dog Park will have treats, sales and a costume contest.
+Come to The Dog Park in Old Town Alexandria to get your map and pictures taken, then tour the rest of the participating stores to get more treats and find a sale or two in town.